What you need to know

 Because of significantly reduced usage of the Wellness Incentive Program in recent years, this program will end on December 31, 2021.
 If you’ve been planning to earn wellness incentives in 2021, take action as soon as possible, because the program will begin to transition in November.

-While you may continue to earn 2021 wellness incentives through the end of the year, only incentives submitted and processed by Cigna through November 30, 2021, can be deposited in the standard way to either your Health Reimbursement Account (HRA) or Health Savings Account (HSA).
+While you may continue to earn 2021 wellness incentives through the end of the year, only incentives submitted and processed by Cigna through November 30, 2021, can be deposited in the standard way to your Health Savings Account (HSA).
 Some incentives take more time to earn and process than others, so the earlier you complete and submit your wellness incentives the better.

 Any incentives earned or processed by Cigna in December will be paid directly to you through payroll and be reduced by applicable taxes.
 These payroll payouts will be made in March 2022, as long as you are still a BAE Systems employee.

 Look for more details to come from Cigna.